 We do not have specific requirements regarding the number of projects in your portfolio.
 Each project should be accompanied by short written texts.
 We suggest that you include process work that shows the development of the chosen idea.
 Your portfolio should be oriented to the area of specialization for which you are applying.

 The portfolio will not be returned after the application process is finished.

 A personal statement of max.
 2 pages and a short CV listing education, relevant work experience, travels etc.

 Applicants should hold a bachelor's degree in design or equivalent qualification.

 If Danish, Norwegian, Swedish or English is not your native language or if you have not completed a BA-programme taught in Danish, Norwegian, Swedish or English, you must submit the results of either Studieprøven (studieprøve i dansk som fremmedsprog for voksne udlændinge) or a TOEFL or IELTS-test.
 Studieprøven must be passed in all four disciplines.

 The minimum score for the IELTS-test is 6.5.
 For the TOEFL the minimum score is 90 in the internet-based exam and 575 in the paper-based exam.

-We will inform applicants if they have been selected for an interview by mid-May (by e-mail in week 21).
-The interviews take place end of May/beginning of June at The School of Design.
+We will inform the applicants who have been selected for an interview by mid/end April (by e-mail in week 17).
+The interviews take place end of April/beginning of May at The School of Design.
 Applicants who are based overseas may be offered an interview over Skype/telephone.

-Applicants will be notified of the decisions by mid-June at the latest.
+Applicants will be notified of the decisions by ultimo May at the latest.